UnionInternationalCheminsdeFer/OSDM/index.md

   standard for the exchange of priced segments (formerly: **PRIFIS series**) and on the other hand a new online standard for the purchase of dynamically priced segments.
 The priced segments are calculated and provided by so-called fare providers.
-The priced segments are fetched by an allocator which combines these priced segments into a consistent offer and later into a booking and ticket.
+The priced segments are fetched by an distributor which combines these priced segments into a consistent offer and later into a booking and ticket.
 Essentially, this process allows the vision of _"one trip - one ticket within Europe"_ to materialize.